wagslane/rust-wasm-play-demo/README.md

 # rust-wasm-play-demo

-This is a repo with some *bare banes* to show the proof of concept for a WASM Rust playground.
+This is a bare-bones repo to show the proof of concept for a WASM Rust playground.
 There is a more feature complete live version on [Boot.dev here](https://boot.dev/playground/rs).

 ## Dependencies